lifeofreilly/design-patterns/README.md

 The Command Pattern encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

+## /composite
+The composite pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and composition of objects uniformly.

 ## /iterator
 The Iterator Pattern provides a way to access the elements of an aggregate object sequentially without exposing its underling representation.